 Senior Living Communities in the Modern Age

-Unveiling the Truth: Common Myths
+Unveiling the Truth: Common Myths in Senior Living

 Myth #1 – Senior Living Communities Feel Institutionalized

 Reality – When some picture a senior living community, images of long, white hallways and bright fluorescent lighting emerge, giving way to associations with hospitals.
-In reality, though, senior living communities are often homelike, comfortable and more closely resemble a resort than a hospital.
+In reality, senior living communities are often homelike, comfortable and more closely resemble a resort than a hospital.

 Myth #2 – I’m Not Old Enough to Move to a Senior Living Community